-Securing Remote Lucent Technologies Systems Securing DEFINITY Systems (Release 7.2 and Later) with Access Security

-Securing DEFINITY Systems (Release 7.2 and Later) with Access Security Gateway (ASG)

-The Access Security Gateway (ASG) integrates challenge/response technology into Lucent Technologies products and is available, beginning with the DEFINITY ECS Release 7.2 (that is, DEFINITY G3V7.2), to secure the DEFINITY switch administration and maintenance ports and logins and thus reduce the possibility of unauthorized access to the system.

-The challenge/response negotiation starts after you have established an RS-232 session and have entered a valid DEFINITY ECS login ID.
-The authentication transaction consists of a challenge, issued by DEFINITY ECS based on the login ID that you have just entered, followed by the expected response, which you must enter.
+BC Se CS Products ecurity Handbook Addendum 585-025-600ADD lssue 1 May 1999 1 Securing Remote Lucent Technologies Systems Securing DEFINITY Systems (Release 7.2 and Later) with Access Security 1-4 S (I S ecuring DEFINITY Systems Release 7.2 and Later) with Access ecurity Gateway (ASG) The Access Security Gateway (ASG) integrates challenge/response into Lucent Technologies products and is available, beginning with th ECS Release 7.2 (that is, DEFINITY G3V7.2), to secure the DEFINITY administration and maintenance ports and logins and thus reduce the of unauthorized access to the system. echnology e DEFINITY switch e possibility The challenge/response negotiation starts after you have established session and have entered a valid DEFINITY ECS login ID.
+The auther transaction consists of a challenge , issued by DEFINITY ECS based ID that you have just entered, followed by the expected response , where the transaction consist of this transaction is a second logical start. an RS-232 ntication on the login nich you must enter.
 The core of this transaction is a secret key, which is information-possessed by both the lock (ASG) and the key.
 Interception of either the challenge or response during transmission does not compromise the security of the system.
 The relevance of the authentication token used to perform the challenge/response is limited to the current challenge/response exchange (session).